 +44 (0)1382 388052

-My research focuses on two main areas, lignin biosynthesis and meiotic recombination, although I also maintain an active interest in enabling techniques for plant biotechnology.
+My research focuses on lignin and cell wall biosynthesis and its manipulation to improve biomass properties for agricultural or industrial uses.
+I also maintain an active interest in enabling techniques for plant biotechnology and have developed strategies for multi-gene manipulation in plants.

 Crop genomics for food security, sustaining human and environmental health